Print Reserves FAQ

 - Include a copy of your syllabus indicating in what order the materials will be needed by your students throughout the term.

 - Determine whether or not the library owns the materials you need by checking OSCAR prior to submitting your request.

 - What type of materials may be placed on reserve?

-Most items from the Library's Main Stacks, Media, Periodicals and Government Documents areas as well as instructor owned books and media may be placed on reserve.
+Most items from the Library's Main Stacks, Media, Periodicals and Reference areas may be placed on reserve.

 - Can individual reproductions of readings be place on reserve?

 Camino is the preferred medium of distribution for individual reproductions of readings.